madeline-underwood/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/docker/dockerfile.md

 ### Notes regarding Dockerfile

-This file copies the installers to the Docker image.
-The exact filename(s) will depend on the versions used.
+The Dockerfile copies the installers to the Docker image.
+The exact filenames depend on the versions you use.

-Edit the Dockerfile as necessary (`ACfE` and `FVP` arguments), else edit on the build command line (see later).
+Edit the Dockerfile as necessary (`ACfE` and `FVP` arguments), or edit them on the build command line (see later).

-While installing the [compiler](/install-guides/armclang/) and [FVP library](/install-guides/fm_fvp/fvp/), the EULA(s) are silently accepted.
-Be sure that this is satisfactory for you.
+While installing the [compiler](/install-guides/armclang/) and [FVP library](/install-guides/fm_fvp/fvp/), the installer silently accepts the EULAs.
+Be sure this is satisfactory for you.

-You will need to edit the licensing portion of the file to match your internal license setup.
+You'll need to edit the licensing portion of the file to match your internal license setup.
 See [Arm User-Based Licenses](/install-guides/license/) for more information.

 ## Dockerfile {#dockerfile}
 ```Dockerfile